hailelagi/hailelagi.com/content/notes/how-do-databases-count.md

 It seems like a stack and hashmap won't work, how does one store less and compute only what's necessary?

-### Probabilistic counting with a Morris Counter
+### Probabilistic counting

-Morris Counter[^4]: `log2 log2 /1 + O( 1)`

-### Counting Unique Occurences with HyperLogLog

-Time Complexity: **O(1)**

-Space Complexity: **O(log log N)**

-Parallel: (✅)

-assumptions: hashed is assumed uniformly distributed
+Two interesting and clever data structures, relax the requirement of counting _exact_ elements in a stream by using probabilistic schemes that offer a _sketch_, the Morris Counter[^4] and the HyperLogLog.
+The morris counter saves on the _space_ that's required to represent or hold the reprentation of a _stream_, it gets a little "mathy" [if you're interested this excellent blog post has a great explaination to intuit the math](https://gregorygundersen.com/blog/2019/11/11/morris-algorithm/).

-This algorithm allows the estimation of cardinality of datasets to the tune of over a billion! using only ~1.5kilobytes, and a margin of error of roughly 98% accuracy, those are incredible numbers, [^5] how does it work?
+The hyperloglog on the other hand allows for the estimation of cardinality of datasets to the tune of over a billion! using only ~1.5kilobytes, and a margin of error of roughly 98% accuracy, those are incredible numbers, [^5] how does it work?

 The input to this algorithm is a _continuous stream_ (elements are read sequentially) say:

  `["hello", "bye, "hello", "world", "universe", "foo"]`

-We want to perform a _single pass_ over these elements(_multiset_ in the paper) and the output an _estimate of the cardinality_ of unique items when we're done by utilising a hash function to produce a uniformly random binary:
+We want to perform a _single pass_ over these elements(_multiset_ in the paper) and the output an _estimate of the cardinality_ of unique items when we're done by utilising a hash function to produce a uniformly random binary over each element:

 `hash_fn : Domain → {0, 1}∞`